Skills Drill 11-1 Requisition Activity

 • Budget Information: Indicate the relevant budget code or account number to ensure appropriate financial authorization.

 • Supplier Information (Optional): In some cases, you might be able to specify a preferred supplier.
-However, this often depends on organizational policies and pre-approved vendor lists.
+Even so, this often depends on organizational policies and pre-approved vendor lists.

 • Delivery Information: Specify the desired delivery location, date, and any special delivery instructions.